Slevinski/slevinski.github.io/series/notebook/README.md

 `Notebook` is a low-prominence working-notes series.

-It preserves material that is valuable, generative, and not yet settled enough for the strongest public platform lanes.
+It preserves material that is valuable, generative, and not yet settled enough for the strongest public platform series.

 It is not a dumping ground and should not become the main public route into the platform.